Amaan310/Amaan310/README.md

 - 📫 How to reach me **amaanhaq77@gmail.com**

-- **⚡ Fun fact: I’m an explorer who loves diving into new technologies, challenges, and creative solutions!...**
+- **⚡ Fun fact: I’m an explorer who loves diving into new technologies, challenges, and creative solutions!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">